 Welcome to my blog!
 Join me as I navigate this crazy world called publishing.
 As a dancer, I didn't know one thing about publishing and had to figure it out by myself so I could become an author.
-I now own 3 publishing businesses including a publishing house called Hashtag Press.
+I now own 3 publishing businesses The Author School, The Lil' Author Skool and a publishing house called Hashtag Press.
 But I'm still just figuring it all out!

 Subscribe to this blog

 Follow life of a street dancer